 The pick of the front nine is the second of the three par three holes on the outward half, the downhill, 116-yard 5th hole.
 Three of the remaining par fours after this are good, old-fashioned short holes – each less than 315 yards in length – and at two of them, the doglegged 9th and 12th holes, bogies are as likely to be made as birdies.

 Super fun!
 This is actually a very far cry from the typical "Hit and Run" job by a famous name in an underdeveloped country.
 The terrain at first appears to be not entirely suitable, but the routing through a valley complete with stream, trees and assorted slopes can only be called inspired.
 Nothing here looks like it has been imported from somewhere else.
 What a light-hearted layout and how comfortable it sits on the land!

 You get to hit your opening drive into wide open country, there's the always popular drop shot par 3 and a diagonal "bite off as much as you can chew" drive across the scenic river Tepla.

 The course compares very favorably to the graver and more famous Royals close by.
 And I say that even though Cihelny is marketed as "Scottish architecture", a concept that does not immediately come to mind when thinking of the Gary Player design company working in the wooded hills of Bohemia

-It pains me to award only four balls, but my tally came up just a hair short of five.
+It pains me to award only four and a half balls, but my tally came up just a hair short of five.
 Maybe it's the sole responsibility of the 15th hole, which I believe was messed up royally.